liammagee/fp/docs/projects-geo-language-games.md

  - number of phonemes
  - word complexity

-etc.

-These model elements have different weights that signify whether they are more or less susceptible to modification.
+These model elements are assigned different weights that signify whether they are more or less susceptible to modification.